tethysplatform/tethys/docs/tutorials/key_concepts/intermediate.rst

 .. warning::

     File database models can be problematic for web applications, especially in a production environment.
-We recommend using and SQL or other database that can handle concurrent requests and heavy traffic.
+We recommend using a SQL or other type of database that can handle concurrent requests and heavy traffic.

 a.
 Create a new file called ``model.py`` in the ``dam_inventory`` directory and add a new function called ``add_new_dam``: